White Mexicans: 1793 census

 ~Europeans are included within the Mestizo category.

 Regardless of the possible imprecisions related to the counting of Indigenous peoples living outside of the colonized areas, the effort that New Spain's authorities put on considering them as subjects is worth mentioning, as censuses made by other colonial or post-colonial countries did not consider American Indians to be citizens/subjects, as example the censuses made by the Viceroyalty of the Río de la Plata would only count the inhabitants of the colonized settlements.
 Other example would be the censuses made by the United States, that did not include Indigenous peoples living among the general population until 1860, and indigenous peoples as a whole until 1900.

 1921 census

 Vendedora de ollas (Pot saleswoman).
 Saturnino Herrán, 1909.

 Made right after the consummation of the Mexican revolution, the social context on which this census was made makes it unique, as the government of the time was in the process of rebuilding the country and sought to unite all Mexicans under a single national identity using an ideology known as "mestizaje" (which asserts that Mexico's population as a whole is product of the admixture of all races).
 The 1921 census' results in regards to race, on which 59.3% of the Mexican population self-identified as Mestizo, 29.1% as Indigenous and only 9.8% as White were essential to cement this ideology which shaped Mexican identity and culture through the 20th century and remains prominent nowadays.

-Nonetheless, in recent times the census' results have been subjected to scrutiny by historians, academics, and social activists alike, who assert that such drastic alterations in demographics for the 1793 census are not possible and cite, among other statistics the relatively low frequency of marriages between people of different continental ancestries in colonial and early independent Mexico.
-It is claimed that the "mestizaje" process sponsored by the state was more "cultural than biological" which resulted in the numbers of the Mestizo Mexican group being inflated at the expense of the identity of other races.
-Controversies aside, this census constituted the last time the Mexican Government conducted a comprehensive racial census with the breakdown by states being the following (foreigners and people who answered "other" not included):